Code4HR/hrt-bus-api/README.md

 ## Hosting

-The application is currently hosted by [Ben's](https://github.com/bschoenfeld) AppHarbor account at <http://hrtbusapi.apphb.com>.
-Any push to this repository (including those that don't touch code) will trigger AppHarbor to rebuild and deploy the app, which will clear the cache.
-The app needs 5-10 minutes to rebuild the cache to the point where it has enough route information to be useful.
+The application is currently hosted by [Ben's](https://github.com/bschoenfeld) Azure account at <http://hrtbusapi.azurewebsites.net>.

 ## API